 When allocating countries we take into account the hosting countries specific requirements as well as your preferences.

-We ask you to select five preferred countries, and we allow you to refuse any countries that you would not accept as a host country.
+For long-term exchanges we ask you to select five preferred countries, and we allow you to refuse any countries that you would not accept as a host country.
 The majority of students will get one of their five choices.
 But remember, flexibility is a vital characteristic for a successful exchange student, and that starts right at the beginning.

 If you have your heart set on exchanging with one particular country, and that country only, we recommend you look into a commercial youth exchange provider.